kajal-patel97/time-task-management/README.md

 Prioritise your task using the Eisenhower Model, this where you sort your tasks into urgent and important.

 ## 4
 Trello is an useful tool to use and can be used with other users when there is shared tasks

+## 5
+Timeboxing is a good way to organise your time to fit in as many tasks as possible.